devdattakulkarni/ModernWebApps/HTTP/README.txt

 1) TestClientSocket.java:
 This Java program uses Socket class to open a HTTP 1.1 connection to a remote server whose name is passed on the command line.
-The responses received from the server is written to file named "serveroutput.txt".
-It is also printed to standard out.
+The responses received from the server is written to file named "serveroutput" It is also printed to standard out.

 Example usage:
 javac TestClientSocket.java

-java TestClientSocket www.cs.utexas.edu /
+- java TestClientSocket www.google.com / txt
+  Output will be written to serveroutput.txt

+- java TestClientSocket www.openstack.org /themes/openstack/images/customer-bestbuy.png png
+  Output will be written to serveroutput.png

 2) Base64EncodeDecode.java: